How to Lower Nitrates in Freshwater Aquarium (Prevention & Mitigation)

 If your aquarium suffers from severe nitrate buildup and water changes not coming as enough, you can use special filters that absorb nitrate.
 There are anaerobic denitrifying biofilters available in the market, and they will reduce the dissolved nitrate level in the water.

 Special filters called denitrators are useable for nitrate lowering purposes, but such devices are expensive.
-Instead, you can buy a nitrate absorbing filter media and use it in your existing filtration system, and it will do quite good.
+Instead, you can buy nitrate absorbing filter media and use it in your existing filtration system.
+In my experience, it will do quite well.

-We will suggest keeping the nitrate level below 50 ppm for your freshwater aquarium.
-As nitrate is colorless and odorless, its presence is difficult to notice.
-Regular testing is the only way to monitor nitrate levels, and test kits are available in the market.
+Nitrate is colorless and odorless, and its presence is difficult to notice.
+Regular testing is the only way to monitor nitrate levels.
+Nitrate test kits are available in the market.

 You will have to give some labor for nitrate control, but you will be beneficial in many ways in return.